 Can sit for too long cause lower back pain?

 Yes.
 Sitting in a chair causes lower back pain unless you sit properly.
 It can also occur if you sit for a large amount of time.
 There are some other reasons as well.
 If you read the whole article, you can get the idea.

 Is it better to sit or stand with lower back pain?

 It is better to stand rather than sitting with your lower back pain.
 Because sitting creates much more pressure than standing.
 But when you can understand the sitting posture, it may not matter at all.

 When should I be worried about lower back pain?

-So, you shouldn’t be bothered anymore with the question “can sitting in a chair cause lower back pain?”
-We would be glad if you are able to apply these in your real life and get the full benefit without any hesitation.
+So, you shouldn’t be bothered anymore with the question, “can sitting in a chair cause lower back pain?”
+We would be glad to apply these in your real life and get the full benefit without any hesitation.